boxboat/okta-nginx/README.md

 ### Adding Configuration to the `server` block

 Any content in the file `/etc/nginx/includes/default-server.conf` will be included in the default `server` block.

+## Multiple Servers

+Multiple servers are supported by incrementing a number starting with 2 to select environment variables.

+- Server 2
+    - `LISTEN_2`: required
+    - `SERVER_NAME_2`: required
+    - `PROXY_PASS_2`: required
+    - optionally add configuration to `/etc/nginx/includes/default-server.2.conf`
+- Server N
+    - `LISTEN_N`: required
+    - `SERVER_NAME_N`: required
+    - `PROXY_PASS_N`: required
+    - optionally add configuration to `/etc/nginx/includes/default-server.N.conf`

+Multiple servers all use the same Okta Authorization Server and the same `LOGIN_REDIRECT_URL`.
+Multiple servers should either be on the same host with different ports, or on subdomains are all valid for `COOKIE_DOMAIN`.